skip to main content

 Indulge in a warm sitz bath

-Who ever said no to a bath?
-Certainly not an exhausted new parent!
-If you’ve got perineum stitches, one of the best ways to keep swelling and irritation down is to soak in a warm (not hot) bath with Epsom salts.
+If you’ve got perineum stitches, one of the best ways to keep swelling and irritation down is to soak in a warm (not hot) sitz bath with Epsom salts.
 Not only will it soothe aches, but it can also help in the healing process by keeping infections at bay.
-So take this opportunity for a relaxing, indulgent soak up to a few times a day while someone else watches the baby.
-Just don’t go for a jacuzzi, since germs can live in the jets and increase your risk of infection.
+You can use a quick-relief sitz bath that rests inside your toilet, or you can use a regular bath tub with just a couple inches of water.

-Keep in mind: Some doctors have differing guidance on whether or not baths of any kind are okay after childbirth, so be sure to check with your provider to see what they recommend for you.
-If you’ve just had a c-section, baths are a no-no for about three to four weeks until you’ve healed.
+Keep in mind: This doesn't mean a regular bath with a full tub.
+Some doctors advise against taking regular baths immediately after giving birth due to risk of infection, so be sure to check with your provider to see what they recommend for you.
+If you’ve just had a C-section, baths are a no-no for about three to four weeks until you’ve healed.

 Keep a small pillow with you

-Any time you need to move from sitting to standing and vice versa, keep a small pillow to hold against your abdomen and support your incision.
+Any time you need to move from sitting to standing and vice versa, keep a small pillow (a nursing pillow works great) to hold against your abdomen and support your incision.
 It might feel a bit like you’re babying yourself, but your stitches need all the TLC they can get to heal faster.
-This also works for riding in the car in the first few days after your c-section (we don’t recommend driving until at least two weeks after surgery).
+This also works for riding in the car in the first few days after your C-section (experts don’t recommend driving until at least two weeks after surgery).
 Having something soft to cushion tender spots can make driving over potholes a lot more bearable.

 Take short walks